 Also available :

 Once upon a time there was a storyteller, who decided one day to broaden his repertoire.
-After all, the village was starting to get tired of always hearing the same tales and besides, lately these no longer made people dream at all.
+After all, the village was starting to get tired of always hearing the same tales.
+They no longer made the people dream at all.
 The fashion for princesses and dragons was long gone, and the fantastic creatures of today needed to be more sophisticated and majestic.

 So the storyteller dreamed up a legend about a magnificent creature, slender and with a regal presence.
 Its four legs were delicate, its coat shone and the creature’s head was adorned with the most beautiful branches from the forest over which it reigned.
 The animal’s eyes shone with humility and calm, and the storyteller gave it the name of Stag, simple and discreet.

-The storyteller, satisfied with his creation, then made up several adventures for the Stag, which would bring him new glory among all lovers of stories.
-The man had never been so excited by one of his stories, and felt that the Stag was the most successful and realistic of all his fabled animals.
+The storyteller, satisfied with his creation, then made up several adventures for the Stag.
+These new tales were sure to bring him glory among all lovers of stories.
+The man had never been so excited; he felt that the Stag was the most successful and realistic of all his fabled animals.

-But one day, the fashion for the Stag was over, and the story was forgotten.
-Forced to abandon his creation if he wanted to continue living off his writing, the storyteller cast aside the majestic sovereign and stopped making up adventures, monsters and subjects for him.
+But one day, the popularity of the Stag was over, and his stories were forgotten.
+Forced to abandon his creation if he wanted to continue living off his writing, the storyteller cast aside the majestic sovereign and stopped making up adventures, monsters, and subjects for him.
 He went on to other subjects and created new characters, all of which, however, were less exciting than the Stag.